Miranda Lambert Says Goodbye To Her Beloved Dog, Waylon: ‘Today I Lost One Of My Best Friends’

 Today I lost one of my best friends.
 My old pal Waylon.
 I found him and his sister on the side of the road in Oklahoma in January 2008.
 They were abandoned , starving and freezing nearly to death.
 I was listening to Jessi Colter and Waylon Jennings at the time me and mom saw them and pulled over to pick them up.
 I took them straight to the vet and she told me that the little boy was not doing too well (malnourished and dehydrated ) because whatever they had found to eat while they were homeless, he always let her eat first.
 He did that nearly his whole life.
 She said he probably wouldn’t make it but he did.
 For almost 13 years.
 He was a rock in our family and always held down the fort.
 He lived his life with no fences.
 The way we all want to live.
 He was a farm dog through and through and retired to Nashville life riding on the bus with mama to go home to Texas for Christmas every year.
 I’m so thankful for the time we had with him and I’m thankful for the rest of the time we have with his sister Jessi.
 Im so glad my husband @brendanjmcloughlin got to know him in his final years.????
 We are heartbroken but happy that he is running across the rainbow bridge right now and will be waiting for us when we get there. ????
 Dogs change your life.
 The bond is something that can’t be described unless you have lived it.
 Thank you @sarahananney @julianentwig and @t_man_photo for being his other moms and dad and taking such care of him when I was gone.
 And thank you to the team at @animaliawellness in Franklin TN and BluePearl pet hospital in Franklin TN for giving us such amazing treatment and a few more years together.
 Hug your pups today y’all. #rescuedog #dogmom @muttnation

 In the long and heartfelt caption, Lambert shared that she had “lost one of my best friends,” going on to tell the story of how she had found both Waylon and his sister by the side of the road in Oklahoma back in 2008.
-The pair had been abandoned and were close to freezing to death, so Lambert brought the pair to the vet and nursed them back to health.
-Lambert gave a shout out to the Tennessee-based animal hospital that help nurse the pup back to health when he was malnourished and dehydrated, offering some words of thanks while noting that he almost didn’t make it.
+The pair had been abandoned and were close to freezing to death, so Lambert brought the puppies to the vet and nursed them back to health.
+The vet had cautioned that Waylon might not make it, but he did.
+Lambert gave a shout-out to the Tennessee-based animal hospital that helped care for the pup, offering some words of thanks.

 The post brought an outpouring of condolences from Lambert’s fans, with many sharing comforting words and memories of their own lost pets.